nthienan/file-mgmt-app/README.md

     The application has the intelligence to detect files with similar content.
 Instead of duplicating files, it reuses uploaded files to optimize storage space efficiently.

+For details, refer to the API documentation available at https://nthienan.github.io/file-mgmt-app/

 ## System Design